raxlab/moonGeometry/README.md

 by [Hugo Caerols](https://ingenieria.uai.cl/profesor/hugo-caerols/), [Rodrigo A. Carrasco](https://www.raxlab.science/members/rodrigo-a.-carrasco/), and [Felipe Asenjo](https://ingenieria.uai.cl/profesor/felipe-asenjo/).

+---

-## Version 1.0 - 2021-04-19
+## Version 1.0

+### Update 2021-04-19
+- Uploaded GeoGebra files for distances and areas.

+## Files in this repository:
 Currently, all supplemental files are GeoGebra .ggb files, created with [GeoGebra 5.0](https://www.geogebra.org/).

-## Files in this repository:
 - **distances.ggb**: estimating distances over a photograph of the Moon, using spherical geometry.
 - **areas.ggb**: estimating areas on features in a photograph of the Moon, using spherical geometry.